joinpursuit/Pursuit-Core-iOS-Unit3-Final/README.md

 These are both http urls, so you will need change your info.plist to [allow arbitrary loads](https://stackoverflow.com/questions/31254725/transport-security-has-blocked-a-cleartext-http).

 No full size images are available for atomic numbers 90 and up.
+You can use a placeholder image

 **Favorites**